skade/cpp_book/src/move/like_move.md

 Ok this admittedly has little to do with move semantics, but I didn't know where to put it.
 It better belongs in the casting section, but I didn't want to give half an explanation since it helps to know about prvalues and glvalues.

-RTTI stands for runtime type information, and it's how `dyanmic_cast` is able to check the dynamic type during a cast.
+RTTI stands for runtime type information, and it's how `dynamic_cast` is able to check the dynamic type during a cast.
 RTTI information is encapsulated within an `std::type_info` object which is part of the `<typeinfo>` header.
 This object is hashable with the `hash_code()` member function, comparable with `operator==` and `operator!=`, can be ordered with the `before()` member function, and can also print out an implementation defined name representing the type with the `name()` member function. `std::type_info` is neither constructable nor copyable.